Union men's hockey coach Hauge talks contract extension; Sciba discusses stepping down as Union women's head hockey coach to move to pro hockey

 Episode Cover

-In the latest edition of "The Parting Schotts Podcast," Daily Gazette Associate Sports Editor Ken Schott focuses on Philadelphia Flyers defenseman and former Union...
+On the latest edition of “The Parting Schotts Podcast,” Daily Gazette Associate Sports Editor Ken Schott sits down with new Union College men’s hockey...

 Listen